 Working with the government is the same as everywhere in this country.
 Services are charged at not only the official prices.

 More and more up-scale housing complexes are being built in Mataram and along the west coast.
 In Senggigi you can find the Green Valley neighborhood where a lot of expats live.
-A 3-bedroom house starts at approx. Rp 20 juta a year up to 75jt for a more luxurious home (11/2012).
+A 3-bedroom house starts at approx. Rp 25 juta a year up to over Rp 75 juta for a more luxurious home.

 Land and house prices are still affordable and more and more foreigners choose Lombok as their place to stay instead of the much more expensive Bali.

-There is a booming expansion of smaller luxury hotels like the Chandi, Jeeva Llui and the Lombok Lodge.
+There is a booming expansion of smaller luxury hotels like The Chandi, Jeeva Klui resort, the Lombok Lodge and The Oberoi Lombok.
 In Mataram several big hotels have been built in the last few years, like the Santika.